andy7d0/obs-loopback/README.md

 the number in *url* item in the service file

 ```
-pactl load-module module-pipe-source file=/tmp/obs-pa-sink channels=1 source_name=OBS_pipe source_properties=device.description=YOUR-VIRTUAL-MIC-NAME
+pactl load-module module-pipe-source file=/tmp/obs-pa-pipe channels=1 source_name=OBS_pipe source_properties=device.description=YOUR-VIRTUAL-MIC-NAME
 ```
-also replace /tmp/obs-pa-sink with path as you want, and correspended with the path in *url* item in the service file
+also replace /tmp/obs-pa-pipe with path as you want, and correspended with the path in *url* item in the service file

+starting video loopback device and audio pipe can be done at user session startup via corresponging system/shell user setting which are different among distributions and desktop enviromets

 ### DONE
 Now we can select our *LOOPBACK* service in the streaming settings and Start Streaming

-now you can use
+and use
 _YOUR-VIRTUAL-CAMERA-NAME_ as a camera in zoom/skype etc and
 _YOUR-VIRTUAL-MIC-NAME_ as a microphone there